Jingnan campaign: Aftermath

 On 17 July, Zhu Di ascended the imperial throne as the successor of the Hongwu Emperor and adopted the era name Yongle, which means "perpetual happiness".
 He denied the legitimacy of his overthrown nephew, abolished his reforms, and attempted to erase them from history entirely.
 In addition, he retroactively abolished the Jianwen era and extended the Hongwu era until the end of 1402.
 The government archives, with the exception of financial and military documents, were burned.

 After the Yongle Emperor ascended to the throne, a large-scale purge of the state administration took place.
 This purge was, to some extent, inevitable due to Confucian morality, which did not allow the Jianwen Emperor's staunchest followers to recognize the usurper.
 They were ordered to follow their master, including their clients and household members.
 The case of Fang serves as an illustration.
 Initially, Zhu Di had no intention of killing him and even made a promise to his mentor Dao Yan that he would not harm him, but after the capture of Nanjing, Fang was paraded and offered a position in the civil service.
 Fang, however, accused Zhu Di of rebellion and demanded the installation of the Jianwen Emperor's son as the new emperor.
-In response, Zhu Di allegedly ordered Fang to write a proclamation announcing the accession of the new emperor, but Fang refused, stating that he would rather die than serve a usurper.
+Zhu Di allegedly ordered Fang to write a proclamation announcing the accession of the new emperor, but Fang refused, stating that he would rather die than serve a usurper.
 Fang was later seen as an example of a loyal servant who remained faithful to his master under all circumstances.
 Another example is Liu Jing (1340–1402), son of Liu Ji, a brilliant scholar and official who also refused to serve the new regime.
 He even pointed out to the Emperor that even after a hundred generations, he would still be known as a "usurper".
 Liu died in prison.
 Even Huang, in an audience before the Emperor, condemned the rebellion.
 When asked if he could be charged with a crime, he replied:

 Why don't you charge me as a close advisor to the deceased emperor who failed to advise him to deprive you of your princely powers early enough, consequently allowing you to become so fierce and cruel.